Getting an Emotional Support Animal in Atlanta, GAReading Time: 3 minutes

 Specific protection for Emotional Support Animals in Atlanta, GA

-Similar to employment laws, you cannot receive discrimination from your landlord due to your emotional support animal.
-ESA’s are protected under the Fair Housing Act (FHA), which states that you can legally live with your ESA.
+Similar to employment laws, you cannot receive discrimination from your landlord due to your emotional support animal in Atlanta.
+ESA’s are protected under the Fair Housing Act emotional support animal section, which states that you can legally live with your ESA.
 This is the case even if your landlord has a “no pets” policy in place.
 Keep a letter of proof on hand just in case your landlord asks for it.

 Exception to Rules